jernesten/ogui-installer/README.md

 - uninstall gdrive ocamlfuse and delete the PPA
 - uninstall OGUI

-Only 2 small errors found:
+Only 1 small error found:

 ||Problem|Solution|
 |--|:-----:|:------:|